-The Gateway Development Commission (GDC) has announced a temporary halt to construction on the $16bn Hudson Tunnel Project, due to a pause in federal funding.
+The Gateway Development Commission (GDC) has announced a temporary halt to construction on the $16bn Hudson Tunnel Project, due to a pause in US federal funding.

 Discover B2B Marketing That Performs